Tiburonboy/Symbolic-modified-nodal-analysis/README.md

 <a id='ref9'></a>
 1. [e (mathematical constant)](https://en.wikipedia.org/wiki/E_(mathematical_constant)), Wikipedia.com, retrieved October 8, 2017
 <a id='ref10'></a>
-1. Solved Problems, A Source of Free Solved Problems,[Category Archives: Electrical Circuits](http://www.solved-problems.com/circuits/electrical-circuits-problems/716/supernode-dependent-voltage-source/), retrieved October 6, 2017
+1. Solved Problems, A Source of Free Solved Problems,[Category Archives: Electrical Circuits](http://www.solved-problems.com/circuits/electrical-circuits-problems/716/supernode-dependent-voltage-source/), retrieved October 6, 2017 - as of 13 Nov 2023 this link is no good.
 <a id='ref11'></a>
 1. [MATLAB](https://www.mathworks.com/products/matlab.html), retrieved October 6, 2017
 <a id='ref12'></a>